Do Go On - 350 - Arctic Badass Peter Freuchen

 We've created a magazine for you.

-He wrote numerous books as well, over 30 30 in fact, both novels and memoirs.
+He wrote numerous books as well, over 30, in fact.

-He writes, my books had such good sales in Germany
+My books had such good sales in Germany,

 and on the basis of this literary success,

-my translator was able to sell the film rights to my novel,
+my translator was able to sell the film rights to my novel The Great Hunter.

-okay so he worked as a consultant and technical advisor and script writer specializing in arctic
+So he worked as a consultant and technically,

-related scripts this is for years um he worked with mgGM as a technical advisor on their Arctic movies
+He worked with MGM as a technical advisor on their Arctic movies and script supervisor.

 Right.